windsuzu/console.jay/content/chart-js/Getting Started with Chart.js.md

 ---
 title: Getting Started with Chart.js
 draft: false
-date: 2023-10-03 10:32
+date: 2023-10-03 10:57
 tags:
   - learning
   - chart-js
 ---

-You can follow the [Step-by-step guide from Chart.js](https://www.chartjs.org/docs/latest/getting-started/usage.html), learn how to create a chart from scratch, and explore all the fundamental concepts of [[Chart.js]], including chart types, elements, datasets, customization, plugins, components, and tree-shaking.
+You can follow the [Step-by-step guide from Chart.js](https://www.chartjs.org/docs/latest/getting-started/usage.html), learn how to create a chart from scratch, and explore all the fundamental concepts of [[Chart.js]], including chart types, elements, datasets, customization, [[Plugins of Chart.js|plugins]], components, and [[Tree-shaking of Chart.js|tree-shaking]].
 ## Create a new project
 The first step is to create a project with this folder structure:
 ```bash